omise/bluepine/README.md

 hero = Hero.new(berserk: 1)
 validator.validate(hero_schema, hero) # Result.value
 ```
-will pass the validation and `Result.value`'ll contain normalized value
+will pass the validation and `Result.value` will contain the normalized value:

 ```ruby
 {